-My personal favourites are honey, ice cream, and oily fish/meats.
+My personal favorites are honey, ice cream, and oily fish/meats.

 19. Pre-Bed Protein Meals Help Hardgainers Build Muscle

 Dairy products are a great source of casein.
-Cottage cheese in particular is a favourite amongst body builders.
-It’s easy to eat and packed with slow digesting protein.
+Cottage cheese in particular is a favorite amongst bodybuilders.
+It’s easy to eat and packed with slow-digesting protein.

 If you don’t like cottage cheese, casein shakes are also great!